vnscriptkid/dotnet/di.md

 ## How it effects objects created
 - DI approaches decide when object is created, how long is it's lifetime, when it is destroyed

+## Benefits of using interface
+- Easy for testing by mocking